EEGNet: A Compact Convolutional Network for EEG-based Brain-Computer Interfaces: Materials and Methods

 \subsubsection{Dataset 2: Feedback Error-Related Negativity (ERN)}

-Error potentials are perturbations of the EEG following an erroneous or unusual event in the subject's environment or task.
+Error-Related Negativity potentials are perturbations of the EEG following an erroneous or unusual event in the subject's environment or task.
 They can be observed in a variety of tasks, including time interval production paradigms \cite{Miltner1997} and in forced-choice paradigms \cite{Gehring1993, Falkenstein1991}.
 Here we focus on the feedback error-related negativity (ERN), which is an amplitude perturbation of the EEG following the perception of an erroneous feedback produced by a BCI.
-The feedback ERN is characterized as a large negative deflection approximately 300 ms after feedback, followed by a positive component 500 ms to 1 s after feedback (see Figure 7 of \cite{Margaux2012} for an illustration).
+The feedback ERN is characterized as a negative error component approximately 350ms, followed by a positive component approximately 500ms, after visual feedback (see Figure 7 of \cite{Margaux2012} for an illustration).
 The detection of the feedback ERN provides a mechanism to infer, and to possibly correct in real-time, the incorrect output of a BCI.
 This two-stage system has been proposed as a hybrid BCI in \cite{Zander2009, Millan2010} and has been shown to improve the performance of a P300 speller in online applications \cite{Spuler2012}.

-The EEG data used here come from \cite{Margaux2012} and were used in the ``BCI Challenge'' hosted by Kaggle (https://www.kaggle.com/c/inria-bci-challenge); a brief description is given below.
+The EEG data used here comes from \cite{Margaux2012} and was used in the ``BCI Challenge'' hosted by Kaggle (https://www.kaggle.com/c/inria-bci-challenge); a brief description is given below.
 26 healthy participants (16 for training, 10 for testing) participated in a P300 speller task, a system which uses a random sequence of flashing letters, arranged in a $6 \times 6$ grid, to elicit the P300 response \cite{Krusienski2008}.
 The goal of the challenge was to determine whether the feedback of the P300 speller was correct or incorrect.
-The EEG data was originally recorded at 600 Hz using 56 passive Ag/AgCl EEG sensors (VSM-CTF compatible system) following the extended 10-20 system for electrode placement.
-Prior to our analysis, the EEG data was subsequently band-pass filtered to 1-40 Hz and down-sampled to 128 Hz.
-Because of the class imbalance between correct and incorrect feedback trials, correct feedback trials were randomly downselected to match the number of incorrect feedback trials.
-EEG trials of correct and incorrect feedback were extracted at $[0, 1.25]$ seconds post feedback presentation and used as features for a two-class classification.
+The EEG data were originally recorded at 600Hz using 56 passive Ag/AgCl EEG sensors (VSM-CTF compatible system) following the extended 10-20 system for electrode placement.
+Prior to our analysis, the EEG data were band-pass filtered, using an FIR filter implemented in EEGLAB \cite{Delorme2004}, to 1-40 Hz and down-sampled to 128Hz.
+EEG trials of correct and incorrect feedback were extracted at $[0, 1.25]s$ post feedback presentation and used as features for a two-class classification.